Mathuzan/connect4solver/README.md

 # c4solver
 Connect 4 Game solver in Go.
+It finds winning strategy in "Connect Four" game (also known as "Four in a row")

 ## Building & Running
 ```bash